radhoo/ILI9163_LCD/README.md

  *
  * This code has been optimised and ported to C++ as a class
  * by Radu Motisan, radu.motisan@gmail.com , www.pocketmagic.net
+ * Two variants are provided, one using SPI communication (Faster) and one using GPIO for SCK and SDA pins (Slower) *
+ * License lGPL v3
  *
- * This program is free software: you can redistribute it and/or modify
+ * This project is free software; you can redistribute it and/or modify
- * it under the terms of the GNU General Public License as published by
+ * it under the terms of the GNU Lesser General Public License as published
- * the Free Software Foundation, either version 3 of the License, or
+ * by the Free Software Foundation; either version 3 of the License,
- * (at your option) any later version.
+ * or (at your option) any later version.
  *
  * This program is distributed in the hope that it will be useful,
  * but WITHOUT ANY WARRANTY; without even the implied warranty of
  * MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the
- * GNU General Public License for more details.
+ * GNU Lesser General Public License for more details.
  *
- * You should have received a copy of the GNU General Public License
+ * You should have received a copy of the GNU Lesser General Public License
  * along with this program.
 If not, see <http://www.gnu.org/licenses/>.
  *
  * @author Jun Morita (iccraft)
  * @author Simon Inns <simon.inns@gmail.com>